naotsugu/json-struct/docs/src/pages/en/guide.md

 Json Struct has an optimal footprint and speed for simple JSON conversions.
 And in most cases, only simple JSON transformations are needed.

-Since the annotation processor generates the inter-conversion code at build time, the output at runtime is a simple object generation/JSON string, providing both excellent footprint and execution speed.
+Since the annotation processor generates the interconversion code at build time, the output at runtime is a simple object generation/JSON string, providing both excellent footprint and execution speed.

 ## Quickstart